• Skip to primary navigation

 14. Granite Belt Wine Trail

-Although there are much more famous wine regions in Australia, one of the best to visit from Brisbane is the Granite Belt.
-Hugging the border with New South Wales, the most popular way to explore this region is to take the Granite Belt Wine Trail that goes from Cottonvale to Stanthorpe.
-This is actually the highest elevation wine region in the country and as such produces mostly cool climate wines.
+Although there are much more famous wine regions in Australia, one of the best to visit from Brisbane is the Granite Belt, which hugs the border with New South Wales.
+The most popular way to explore this region is to take the Granite Belt Wine Trail that goes from Cottonvale to Stanthorpe.
+This is actually the highest elevation wine region in the country and, as such, produces mostly cool climate wines.
 However, it’s also home to alternative variety wines, grape types that are rarely grown in Australia.
 It’s these factors that make the Granite Belt quite unique among Australian wine regions and irresistible to wine connoisseurs.
-The hard part is deciding which of the many wineries to visit for taste-testing.
+The hard part is deciding which of the many wineries to visit for taste testing.

 View from Mount Nebo during the afternoon near Brisbane, Queensland.